mia-platform/documentation/docs/release_notes/platform_releasenotes.md

 **Improve Performance for request without Hook**

+!!! warning
+    This version is breaking if in the Advanced Section you have configured your custom configmaps not keeping proxyName and proxyUrl aligned.

+    An Example:
+    If the file `maps-proxyName.before.map`and the file `maps-proxyUrl.before.map` does not have the same route configured you cannot update the console.

 We have improved the performance of the calls that do not have hooks by not passing them through the [Microservice Gateway Components](/runtime_suite/microservice-gateway/).
 Now only routes that have configured hooks will pass through the Microservice Gateway.
 All others routes will only pass through the API Gateway and then go direct to the microservice.